If ever there was a rude awakening, this was definitely it.

 To find out more about how protecting your totem can help conservation, visit the artist Taga’s brilliant Me and My Totem web site.

 This story took place on the edge of Bwindi Impenetrable Forest, south western Uganda.
 It was my entry into this year’s BBC Wildlife Nature Writer of the Year competition.
-Alas I was unsuccesful – fingers crossed for 2012 then!
+Alas I was unsuccesful – fingers crossed for another year then!